Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Introduction

 Nowadays, several researchers are investigating the use of neural networks on resource-constrained devices.
 The effort is focused on enabling their use at both training and inference time on this kind of devices by limiting -- or possibly totally avoiding -- the loss in performance introduced by the reduced memory and computational capacity of the devices targeted.
-These approaches can be broadly classified in two research lines.
-On the one hand we have methods that, given an already trained neural network, try to reduce its size, or to distribute it on several devices collaborating during the inference phase.
-On the other hand, there are a few proposals that apply network compression techniques at training time.
-It is important to note that techniques following the latter approach typically measure the compression efficacy in terms of the average number of neurons (or weights) simultaneously active during the training.
-This kind of compression, during an epoch, switches-off some neurons according to a given criterion.
+These approaches can be broadly classified into two research lines.
+On the one hand, we have methods that, given an already trained neural network, try to reduce its size or distribute it on several devices collaborating during the inference phase.
+Three main lines have been investigated under this main approach: pruning, quantization, and knowledge distillation \cite{Guo2016b,Han2016a,Lin2016,Hinton2015}.
+On the other hand, there are a few proposals that work at training time.
+These methods employ neural compression techniques \cite{Srinivas2017,Louizos2017} or neural architecture search \cite{JMLR:v20:18-598} to identify effective configurations that actively reduce the size of the model.
+It is important to note that techniques following the latter approach typically measure the compression efficacy as the average number of neurons simultaneously active during the training.\footnote{Here we refer to neurons for simplicity of presentation, but the same argument can be extended to other groups of parameters, such as filters, channels, etc., according to the kind of network and pruning approach at hand.} Neural compressors working at training time during an epoch switch off some neurons according to a given criterion.
 However, we have \emph{soft} pruning techniques that allow neurons to be switched on again after they have been switched off.
 Conversely, this does not happen when \emph{hard} pruning techniques are adopted: neurons that are switched off are lost.
 While soft pruning guarantees more flexibility during training, it does not reduce the memory occupation of the model during the training process, as information about switched-off neurons has to be always kept from epoch to epoch.